 Student Data Privacy

-We collect data such as addresses and phone numbers, gender and age, as well as information to ensure student safety, and accurate reporting to help run our school systems efficiently.
+- For school operations, we collect data such as addresses and phone numbers, gender and age, as well as contact information to ensure student safety and accurate reporting to help run our school systems efficiently.

-We collect results from local, state, and national assessments to provide teachers, administrators, and parents important information about student, program, and school performance and improve the education programs we offer.
+- To improve our educational program, we collect results from local, state, and national assessments to provide teachers, administrators, and parents important information about student, program, and school performance.

 The District may not request or require a student to provide a password or other related account information in order to gain access to the student’s account or profile on a social networking website if the district has reasonable cause to believe that the student’s account on a social networking website contains evidence that the student has violated a disciplinary rule or policy.